mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 == Concept
 In the previous @chap:lit, I presented a comprehensive literature review of existing automated TMR approaches.
 One of the main limitations that these algorithms have is that none are specifically integrated into the Yosys synthesis tool.
-The closest is SpyDrNet @Skouson2020, which reads/writes to the EDIF format.
-While Yosys can indeed read and write EDIF files, SpyDrNet's TMR implementation also requires special Python scripts to process a netlist and insert voters, rather than executing a single command.
-Additionally, it has its own intermediate representation distinct from Yosys' RTLIL, and hence distinct from the other optimisation and verification passes that Yosys has available.
-I propose that TaMaRa, being a TMR algorithm directly integrated into Yosys, would create a platform for both researchers and industry users to experiment with TMR design and verification in the broader context of the Yosys tool suite.
-As the most popular open-source EDA synthesis tool, Yosys has a large community of users and developers working with it, and so has a large number of plugins and resources available.
-As a Yosys plugin, TaMaRa end users could seamlessly take advantage of these plugins and resources; including formal verification, logic optimisation and debugging/inspection.
 I envision TaMaRa as a platform that provides a baseline TMR implementation that other researchers can extend upon, and that industry users can experiment with, all the while supported both FPGAs/ASICs and being fully integrated as part of a widely used open-source EDA synthesis tool.
 Operating directly on Yosys' RTLIL intermediate representation ensures that any future optimisations Yosys gains, or any languages it supports in future, can be immediately also supported by TaMaRa.

 To design the TaMaRa algorithm, I synthesise existing approaches from the literature review to form a novel approach suitable for implementation in Yosys.
 Specifically, I synthesise the voter insertion algorithms of